-Olga Belogolova leads policy for countering influence operations at Facebook, where she coordinates the company's IO disruptions effort.
-She is also an adjunct professor at the Alperovitch Institute for Cybersecurity Studies at Johns Hopkins SAIS, where she teaches a course on disinformation and influence in the digital age (previously taught as an adjunct professor at Georgetown University).
+Olga is the Director of the Emerging Technologies Initiative at the Johns Hopkins School of Advanced International Studies (SAIS).
+She also a professor at the Alperovitch Institute for Cybersecurity Studies at SAIS, where she teaches a course on disinformation and influence in the digital age (previously taught as an adjunct professor at Georgetown University).

 Olga previously worked as a journalist and her work has appeared in The Atlantic, National Journal, Inside Defense, and The Globe and Mail, among others.